pavel-b-kr12/LEDController2812IR/README.md

 * Don't see on bright Blue LEDs (or white because it is from Blue) while testing if you need your eyes for a long life.
 Use diffuser, dim power, itc.
 ### Hints
 * to maintain max quality (bit depth) regulate brightness not by program but via DC-DC down modules like XL4005 (without current limit)
+* Brownout and other power problems add capacitor on power in and 3,3V output of LDO, change USB diode with low voltage drop diode https://github.com/nkolban/esp32-snippets/issues/168

 ### notable features
-* save/load, quick access slots
+*💎 save/load, quick access slots
-* ESP8266 support
+*💎 ESP8266 support
-* color by music or other input sensors
+*💎 color by music or other input sensors
-* plot power, power by color chennels, leds
+*💎 plot power, power by color chennels, leds

-* lightweight binary Serial protocol
+* lightweight binary Serial protocol and UDP WIFi
+*💎 send LEDs data or control over WiFi with external MCU's dedicated for rendering pixels *💎 test effects and LEDs constructions (how it looks like in circle or cube) without LED stripes or without MCU at all.

 ### TODO
-* fix  NUM_LEDS>255  rand8, itc
+*🐛 fix  NUM_LEDS>255  rand8, itc
-* fix last uncommented case in GUI not appears
+*🐛 fix last uncommented case in GUI not appears
 * rewrite printPalette as usual PX

 * map action to btn, save selected